j-hc/Reddit_ChatBot_Python/README.rst

 works either with reddit username & password or the api token (not a regular one you get from your registered app)

+re-authentication prior to auto reconnect is only possible with PasswordAuth

 Installation
 ============